"Words of Warning"

 7. Many breeders suffer from something called "kennel blindness" which means that the breeder is in denial about issues that appear in their breeding program.
-There are 17 known diseases distinct to this breed in addition to issues of temperament like shyness and aggression.
+There are seventeen (17) known diseases distinct to the White German Shepherd breed in addition to issues of temperament like shyness and aggression.
 Buying a dog from a breeder in denial is like playing Russian roulette!
-An ethical breeder is responsible and follows their dogs throughout their lifetime and alerts owners to any issues that may appear.
-An ethical breeder has at a very minimum, some health guarantees and then backs those up.
-ALWAYS ask to review the breeder's puppy contract in order to find this out!
+An ethical breeder is a responsible breeder.
+They follow their dogs throughout the lifetime of the dog and alert owners to any issues that may appear.
+At a minimum, a good breeder will provide some health guarantees and back them up.
+Ask to review the breeder's puppy contract to find out!

 8. If you manage to find an ethical breeder that passes the above "test", give yourself a pat on the back, then one to your new friend, because, my friend, you found an ethical breeder!

 Thank you for taking this short minute to consider our advice.
 Do tell us if you've been to this page.